 But coping mechanisms are there to avoid closeness.
 Closeness with ourselves.
 Closeness with others.
 Nobody wants to be close because it’s hard work and icky but at the same time we all want to be close.
 So we are walking around like frauds.
 Pretending everything is okay and that we are close to the people in our lives.

 But in reality?

-The reality is that many of us aren’t even close to our children.
+The reality is that many of us aren’t even emotionally close to our children, because of our stressful lives, our patterns of conserving energy and even patterns of perpetuating distance.
 We don’t employ the right strategies and environment for valuing closeness first; and so 20 years go by and we realise that while we were off making money, it came at the cost of closeness and trust in our relationships.